Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Kyoto Prefecture.
-Went to Hokkaido to study skiing when he entered junior high school and devoted himself to alpine skiing until university.
-Experienced a member of the national junior team, and switched to basic skiing after graduating from university.
-Placed second overall in three consecutive competitions since the 60th Technical Championships.
+Upon entering junior high school, she went to Hokkaido to study skiing and dedicated herself to alpine skiing until university.
+She was a member of the national junior team and switched to recreational skiing after graduating from university.
+She placed second overall in three consecutive competitions starting from the 60th Technical Ski Championships.
 SAJ National Demonstrator.

 Height: 169cm